 - Personnel recovery

 Rangers’ ability to rapidly deploy globally within 18 hours makes them a critical asset in rapidly evolving situations.
 Their efficiency and expertise in direct-action combat missions have proven invaluable in various conflicts.
+While primarily a land-based unit, their capabilities extend beyond traditional roles, engaging in combat diving and other specialized operations, showcasing their versatility.

 Navy SEALs: Maritime Special Warfare Experts